firebase/firebase-admin-dotnet/CONTRIBUTING.md

 ### Initial Setup

+This section explains how to set up a development environment on Linux or Mac.
+Windows users should be able to import the solution file (`FirebaseAdmin/FirebaseAdmin.sln`) into Visual Studio.

+Start by installing [.NET Core](https://www.microsoft.com/net/download) 2.1 or higher.
+This installs the `dotnet` command-line utility into the system.

-Run the following commands from the command line to get your local environment set up:
+Run the following commands from the command line to get your local environmentset up:

 ```bash
 $ git clone https://github.com/firebase/firebase-admin-dotnet.git